fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 Optional list of path to files with top-level domain lists (like https://publicsuffix.org/list/public_suffix_list.dat).
-If no path is given a default list will be retrieved online and cached in a local directory.
+If no path is given, a default list will be retrieved online and cached in a local directory.
 For local files the path
 has to be given with :code:`file:///path/to/file.dat`.